 At Rockliffe Manor Primary School, we believe that learning is most memorable for pupils when it is planned in a cross curricular way, enabling children to make links throughout their learning.
 We always ensure our lessons include challenges for all pupils, opportunities for children to learn through hands on experiences, and through lots of feedback from both adults and peers.
 We have high expectations of both staff and pupils, and always endeavor to achieve outstanding outcomes.

-Our author focus this half term is Allan Ahlberg.
+Our author focus this half term is Oliver Jeffers.

 We will complete guided reading every day.
 The children will work in groups, reading books at the right level for them.
-Each group will read once a week with either Miss Naz or Mrs Lewis.
+Each group will read once a week.
 We try to make sure it is on the same day each week but things can change, so it is important for children to have their book bags and contact books at school every day.

 Please try to read with your child every day at home for ten minutes.
 Feel free to give feedback about how they got on, or the difficulty level of the banded reading book.
 It has been great to see so many children reading with parents at home.
 We are keeping track of how many books each child reads as this will go towards their Reading Challenge total.

 Our homework consists of a range of maths and English tasks, as well as assignments related to our topic learning.
-If you would like to discuss how you can further help your child at home, please see Miss Naz.
+If you would like to discuss how you can further help your child at home, please see Mrs Aliaj.

 Please click here to view the Curriculum Framework for Year 1.

-RE: Through RE we will be exploring ‘Judaism.’
-This topic will be looking at the importance of different traditions and customs of the religions, as well as the symbolisms of the faith.
+RE: Through RE we will be exploring ‘Hinduism,’ this topic will be looking at the importance of different traditions and customs of the religions as well as the symbolisms of the faith.

 PE: PE will take place twice a week, on Thursdays and Fridays

-Our author focus this half term is Jeanne Willis.
+Our author focus this half term is Satoshi Kitamura.

-We will do guided reading every day.
+We will take part in guided reading every day.
 The children will work in groups, reading books at the right level for them.
 Each group will read once a week with the class teacher.
 We try to make sure it is on the same day each week but things can change.